-A couple of weeks ago, Brian proposed a road trip – to a mall!
+A couple of weeks ago, my friend proposed a road trip – to a mall!
 Somerset Mall is about 1 1/2 hours from where we live.
 Despite the crazy humid weather and ridiculous construction along the route, I agreed because this girl simply can’t refuse a trip to Anthropologie.

 The mall has a few great chain dining options like P.F.
 Changs and J. Alexander’s (one of our faves), but since both of those restaurants are near our home town, we decided to try a new-to-us place – The Capital Grille.